IPG-Automotive-UK/infofile-utils/README.md

 // get the absolute path to the infofile const file = C:\infofiles\infofile

-// get the keyKinds for the keys "Body.mass" and "nAxle" keyKinds = infofile.keyKinds({file, keys: ["Body.mass", "nAxle"]});
+// get the getKeyKind for the keys "Body.mass" and "nAxle" getKeyKind = infofile.getKeyKind({file, keys: ["Body.mass", "nAxle"]});

-// console.log the keyKinds, returns an array of keyKinds e.g. ["String_Key", "No_Key"]
+// console.log the getKeyKind, returns an array of getKeyKind e.g. ["String_Key", "No_Key"]
-console.log(keyKinds)
+console.log(getKeyKind)
 ```

 </details>